 HFW providing legal advice in Asia Pacific

-HFW has a strong physical presence in Asia Pacific, with seven offices in the region, in Hong Kong, Shanghai, Singapore, Jakarta, Melbourne, Sydney and Perth.
+HFW has a strong physical presence in Asia Pacific, with six offices in the region, in Hong Kong, Shanghai, Singapore, Melbourne, Sydney and Perth.
 This provides us with an outstanding base from which to support clients operating throughout the region including in jurisdictions where we don't have an office.